 They allow you to directly collect feedback on your comments and interact with them at the same time.
-The problem is it takes a lot of time to manage a comments section and in many cases is a full-time job on its own.
+The problem is it takes a lot of time to manage a comments section, and in many cases, it’s a full-time job on its own.
 Try to ensure that the comments section is a fun place to visit.

 Why Do You Need to Manage Comments?

 Managing a healthy comments section is not an easy task, but it is an important one.
 Some website owners choose to not deal with this and instead, will choose to completely disable the comments section.

 While this may work for some websites, I discourage it because it removes an important social engagement on your website.
 Comment sections are the best way to get feedback on your content and interact with visitors.